Is Dropshipping Legal?

 Don't Infringe Copyrights

 Unfortunately, one of the most common dropshipping beginner mistakes is selling copyrighted products.
 This is due to the lax copyright laws in countries where a majority of products dropshippers sell are manufactured.
 Make sure you understand the laws surrounding copyrights and only go with suppliers you trust.
 Stick with a wholesale directory to learn how to find vendors that offer products not limited by copyright laws.
 Even if you're not the one producing the products, you can be sued for selling them.

 Is Dropshipping Legit?

 Dropshipping is a totally legitimate business model, though there are unscrupulous businesses that use it.
 In the late 2010s, many startups adopted the dropshipping model in hopes of selling cheap products for a quick buck.
-Their dropshipping websites failed and damaged the whole insudtry's reputation.
+Their dropshipping websites failed and damaged the whole industry's reputation.
 This led many to ask, "Is dropshipping dead?"

 To avoid any issues with legitimacy, do the following:

 Focus on Branding

 The way you present your dropshipping business to the world is key in showing your legitimacy.
 Having a professional eCommerce website built with a dropshipping website builder and working with your supplier to add your logo to branded eCommerce packaging can go a long way.
 Even if you don’t create the products you sell, you still want your customers to connect your business with them.

 Invest in an eCommerce Payment Gateway